Here you will find FACTS and frequently asked questions about the Austrian Film Institute’s REGULATIONS regarding green filming, sorted by topic.

 Final green report and interim report

-Without review of the interim report, no mention in the credits is possible and cannot be approved.
+Without review of the interim report, a mention in the credits is not possible and cannot be approved.

 The template for the final report can be used for the interim report.